 Feet are an amazing and very complex part of the body, but are often neglected despite the amount of use they receive.
 A common problem that patients see a podiatrist for is pain in their heel.
 At the very least, heel pain can be an annoyance that many people cope with on a daily basis.
-At its worst, heel pain can be a disabling condition that prevents you from doing the things that you love around the beautiful Puget Sound region.
+At its worst, heel pain can be a disabling condition that prevents you from doing the things that you love.

 Common Causes of Heel Pain

-Due to the great terrain disparity throughout the State of Washington, you could be running in the Bellevue Ghost Marathon while wearing wet, soggy shoes one day and the next day you could be hiking the rugged and jagged Pacific Crest Trail in the Cascade Mountains.
-Regardless which activities you’re into, there are a number of reasons why you may be suffering from heel pain.
+Due to the great terrain disparity throughout the State of Washington, you could be running in the Bellevue Ghost Marathon while wearing wet and soggy shoes one day, and the next day you could be hiking the rugged and jagged Pacific Crest Trail in the Cascade Mountains.
+Regardless of which activities you’re into, there are a number of reasons why you may be suffering from heel pain.
 These may include:

 - Plantar Fasciitis: This is also known as inflammation of the plantar fascia, and is a very common culprit of heel pain.
 The fascia is a fibrous connective tissue that runs along the bottom of the foot.
 It runs from the heel to the ball of the foot, and is commonly injured by excessive or strenuous physical activity.
 Painful inflammation and potential bone spurs near the heel can be related to stretching and tearing of the fascia.

 - Achilles Tendinitis: Pain located at the back of the heel could be due to inflammation of the Achilles tendon.
 The Achilles tendon attaches to the back surface of the heel, and can become irritated, inflamed and very painful.
 Similarly to plantar fasciitis, Achilles tendinitis can possibly lead to calcification and the growth of bone spurs.